-The Dundee Third Sector Interface (TSI) is a partnership between Dundee Social Enterprise Network, Dundee Voluntary Action and Volunteer Dundee and is recognised as an equal partner in the delivery of the City Plan.
+The Dundee Third Sector Interface (TSI) is a partnership between Dundee Social Enterprise Network, and Dundee Volunteer & Voluntary Action and is recognised as an equal partner in the delivery of the City Plan.
 The Third Sector in Dundee employs over 2,600 people and spends almost £130 million each year.

 Dundee TSI’s key priorities are to develop and support social enterprises and voluntary organisations and to promote and support volunteering.
-They aim to provide a coherent and collective voice for the Third Sector by strengthening engagement with community planning partners.
+It aims to provide a coherent and collective voice for the Third Sector by strengthening engagement with community planning partners.

 The TSI increases the Third Sector’s input in key areas of public policy in the city and impact on the delivery of public services by engaging with third sector organisations, community groups and citizens in Dundee.
 When communities are at the heart of local decisions, their needs can be better addressed.
-The Dundee Partnership recognises the third sector as full partners, sharing in the decision making and in the provision which delivers local outcomes.
+The Dundee Partnership recognises the Third Sector as full partners, sharing in the decision making and provision which delivers local outcomes.

-The Dundee TSI influences partners’ decisions with the views and contributions of the third sector in order to meet wider community needs across a range of topics from health and social care, early years provision, community transport, community safety and other areas of work determined locally or by national policy priority.
+The Dundee TSI influences partners’ decisions with the views and contributions of the Third Sector in order to meet wider community needs across a range of topics including; health and social care, early years provision, community transport, community safety and other areas of work determined locally or by national policy priority.

 This is demonstrated by TSI staff co-chairing strategic planning groups in Health & Social Care, staff commissioned to work in multi-agency roles such as Learning and Organisational Development, Technology Enabled Care, Respite Care Development, Preventing Under-nutrition, secondment to the Children & Families Team and collaborating on funding applications.